-Clearly, the deputy chief and photographer of the National Park Service’s Submerged Resources Centre (SRC) has been touched by the latest images from the sunken battleship USS Arizona, which has lain at the bottom of Pearl Harbour since December 7, 1941.
+Clearly, the deputy chief and photographer of the National Park Service’s Submerged Resources Center (SRC) has been touched by the latest images from the sunken battleship USS Arizona.
+The vessel has lain at the bottom of Pearl Harbor since December 7, 1941.

 Brett Seymour, viewing recent images from remotely operated vehicles says the most striking find was a jacket hanging in an officer’s quarters.

 It was clean, not covered in sediment, and hadn’t fallen off the hangar.
 It was there, standing proud.

 The Arizona was part of the super-dreadnought class, and was commissioned in 1916.
 However, it was not actually active during the First World War, and would not see action during the Second World War until it met its sudden end.

 In 1941, America was drawing ever closer to joining the conflict.
 The Allies were losing ground, and America entering the war would have turned the tide in their favor.
 However, after the enormous and unprecedented death toll of the Great War more than two decades earlier, the United States public were not in favor of intervening in foreign affairs.

 All that was about to change.
 As the year came to an end, Japan launched an unprovoked strike against Pearl Harbor.
 They made no formal declaration of war, and gave no warning of their intention to open hostilities.
 One day America believed itself to be a nation at peace, and the next its territory was being attacked by war ships, submarines and more than 400 Japanese aircraft.

 During the ensuing battle, the United States lost over 2000 military personal, and saw numerous ships destroyed and damaged.
 One of them was the USS Arizona, which went down after a bomb hit the powder magazine.
 The resultant explosion caused the ship to sink, and cost the lives of 1177 officers and crewmen.